playfultechnology/arduino-displays/README.md

 ![](Wiring/RepRepDiscount%20LCD2004_bb.jpg)

 This combines the "raw" 2004 LCD display with a buzzer and rotary switch.
 It also has a particularly poorly-documented pinout.

+The RW of the LCD display is tied to GND.

 PCF8574 controllers